OriBenNun/Oversight_UI_Toolkit_Test/README.md

 2. open the project through the Unity Hub with the correct Unity Editor version (6000.4.5f1)
 3. run the project

+To control the UI, you can:

+1. Use the mouse to select, and drag/drop nodes (while dragging a node, hovering between nodes will show a thin blue line between them, indicating where the node will land, and a blue border + background will appear around a group node if you are about to move it into it)
+2. Use the keyboard to navigate and expand/collapse nodes (arrow keys and space/enter)
+3. Use the search bar to filter nodes by name (case-insensitive, partial match, finds both groups and layers)
+4. Use the expand/collapse arrow on the left of the group's name to expand/collapse the group
+5. Use the visibility toggle on the rightside of the node's layer to "hide"/"show" the layer (mutates the underlying data, but the toggle is the only visual indicator of the visibility state)

 ##### Unity version used: 6000.4.5f1

 ##### Architecture Overview: